Intermittent percolation and the scale-free distribution of vegetation clusters: Model building

-In the special case of a well-mixed population in which all sites are taken to be neighbors of all others and assuming an infinitely large system (i.e. in the mean-field case) the dynamics of the overall density of occupied sites $\rho(t)=1/N \sum_i^N s_i $ obeys \cite{Binney,Henkel-book,GG}:
+In the special case of a well-mixed population, in which all sites are taken to be neighbors of all others, and assuming an infinitely large system (i.e. in the ``mean-field'' limit) the dynamics of the overall density of occupied sites $\rho(t)=\sum_{j=1}^{N} n(j)/N $ obeys

-in some unspecified time units\footnote{This mean-field equation is straightforwardly derived by performing a size-expansion of the Master equation defining the model while keeping just the leading/deterministic term \cite{vanKampen}.}.
-This equation exhibits a transcritical bifurcation at the reproduction probability $p_c=1/2$.
-This is a \emph{directed-percolation} critical point \cite{Marro,Henkel-book,Odor,GG}, above which the population survives for arbitrarily long time in sufficiently large lattices reaching a stationary density $\rho_s=(2p-1)/p$.
+in unspecified time units \cite{Binney,Henkel-book,GG}.\footnote{This mean-field equation is straightforwardly derived by performing a size-expansion of the Master equation defining the model while keeping just the leading/deterministic term \cite{vanKampen}.} This mean-field equation exhibits a critical point at the reproduction probability $p_c=1/2$ above which the population survives for arbitrarily long time in sufficiently large lattices, reaching a stationary density $\rho_s=(2p-1)/p$.
 Below such a value, the only stable solution is the empty state $\rho_s=0$.
-Thus the critical point separates an empty (or ``absorbing'') phase from an occupied (or ``active'') phase.
+Therefore, the critical point separates an empty (or ``absorbing'') phase from an occupied (or ``active'') phase, i.e. this is a \emph{directed-percolation} critical point \cite{Henkel-book,Marro,Odor,GG}.

-This type of exact solution cannot be straightforwardly extended to analytically solve the case of a two-dimensional lattice in simple terms; however, it is well-known that the overall phenomenology is qualitatively (though not quantitatively) preserved \cite{Marro,Henkel-book}.
-This is illustrated in Figure \ref{phase_diagram} which shows the phase diagram for the two-dimensional contact process resulting from computer simulations.
-Observe, in particular, that the directed-percolation critical point --separating the empty from the active phase-- is shifted to $p_c \approx 0.6225$ owing to fluctuations, i.e. to the finite size of local neighborhoods \cite{Marro,Henkel-book,GG}.
+This type of exact solution cannot be straightforwardly extended to analytically solve the case of a two-dimensional lattice in simple terms; however, it is well-known that the overall phenomenology is qualitatively (though not quantitatively) preserved \cite{Henkel-book,Marro,Odor,GG}.
+This is illustrated in Figure \ref{phase_diagram_ordered}, which shows the phase diagram for the two-dimensional contact process resulting from computer simulations.
+Observe, in particular, that the directed-percolation critical point --separating the empty from the active phase-- is shifted to $p_c \approx 0.6225 > 0.5$ due to fluctuations, i.e. to the finite size of local neighborhoods.